turingschool/front-end-curriculum/lessons/intro-to-javascript-part-1.md

 ### Data Types

 There are  different Data Types in Javascript.
-It's important to understand what type of data you're dealing with, and knowing the types of data available to you is the first step.
+It's important to understand what type of data you're dealing with as you're writing code, and knowing the types of data are available to you is the first step.

 There are three basic data types: numeric, string, and boolean.
 Let's go over what each of these is.